SchusterLab/quantum-optimal-control/custom_kernels/README.md

 **matrix_exp.so**: CPU kernel for exponentiating a matrix

+**matrix_exp_v2.so**: CPU kernel for exponentiating a matrix, that takes arbitrary input controls, and matrix_list as tensorflow constant, and with scaling and squaring capability

 **cuda_matexp_vecs.so**: GPU kernel for exp matrix - vector multiplication

 **cuda_matexp_vecs_grads.so**: Identitcal as cuda_matexp_vecs.so, but with different name such that graident python file wont be confused, as this operation is required in gradient calculation.